Introduction

 - in no particular order,

-- that may contain the same element multiple times.
+- that may contain the same value multiple times (it cannot contain the same key twice, however).

 Generally, it has operations to…